-- Composting located at an agricultural unit as defined in 330 CMR 25.02, provided that the owner/operator comply with the regulations and guidelines of Dept. of Agricultural Resources (DAR). - If DAR determines the composting at a specific agricultural unit is no longer regulated by DAR then the composting activity is regulated by 310 CMR 16.00.
+- Activities located at an agricultural unit - Composting located at an agricultural unit as defined in 330 CMR 25.02, provided that the owner/operator comply with the regulations and guidelines of Dept. of Agricultural Resources (DAR). - If DAR determines the composting at a specific agricultural unit is no longer regulated by DAR then the composting activity is regulated by 310 CMR 16.00.